JacekJagosz/CUDA_course/0_FinalProject/Report.md

  - to use newest version of ROCm you have to package AMD's fork of LLVM, which is additional work.
 And even then when my friend tried that, some packages would get confused which LLVM to use and refuse to build
  - all the above require a ton of patches, for every single package, which need to be rebased and updated with each ROCm or LLVM upgrade, which makes the whole process even more difficult

+So far the only mostly complete Open Source ROCm [can be found in Debian repos](https://salsa.debian.org/rocm-team), while for example AMD developer has packaged a part of the stack for Fedora, so at least the OpenCL support is working (but no HIP).
+And Arch has [build scripts for complete stack](https://github.com/rocm-arch/rocm-arch), but those have to be compiled yourself, they are not in the repositories.

+Those community are projects are the best chance of improving the build process, as when they have to patch things, they try to get that change included upstream as well.
+They also serve as a great reference for other distributions.

-The package sources can be find on [my Github](https://github.com/JacekJagosz/rocm-Solus) or [Solus' bugtracker](https://dev.getsol.us/).
+The package sources can be find on [my Github](https://github.com/JacekJagosz/rocm-Solus) or [Solus' dev tracker](https://dev.getsol.us/).

 ## Other notes about ROCm

 Whole ROCm has a very high development pace, as can be seen by number of commits to repositories as well as number of releases

 For example library compatibilities is getting better
  - `/tmp/helper_cuda.h-978032.hip:63:3: warning: 'cuGetErrorName' is experimental in 'HIP'; to hipify it, use the '--experimental' option.`

 Or not too long ago launching kernels became the same as in CUDA, while before the syntax was completely different.

 ### Hardware compatibility is far behind CUDA

 Nvidia has been really decent with supporting older architectures.
 As of writing, the latest CUDA 12 has support from Maxwell to Hopper, the oldest supported GPU is GTX 750 family which is 9 years old.[^8] And all consumer GPUs in between are supported.

 Another benefit is that similarly as with CPUs, you can compile for specific compute capability, and all GPUs with same or higher compute capability will work with the same binary.
 This really helps with build times as well as resulting application size.

 In comparison, AMD has a lot of work to do.
 The latest release of ROCm 5.4 officially supports... only professional grade GPUs, and only from 3 architectures, Vega, RDNA 2 and CDNA.
 The oldest officially supported GPU, MI50, is a bit more than 4 years old.[^9] So even the RX 480 I was testing on is not supported and I had to patch in the support for it.

-Of course it does support consumer GPUs, but the experience is surprisingly spotty.
+Of course it does work with consumer GPUs, but the experience is surprisingly spotty.
 Support for new architectures and OS releases is often delayed.
 For example good support for RDNA 1 came only around release of RDNA 2.

-Moreover when a specific architecture over all should be working, this doesn't mean all GPUs do.
+Moreover when a specific architecture over all should be working, this doesn't mean all GPUs belonging to that family do.
 Often laptop chips didn't work, same with some APUs.
 But most egregious was the case of Navi 22, featured in for example 6700 XT.
 Both higher and lower end models got support since release, but this one didn't.
-So you either had to build the whole stack from source with this support patched in, or you had to force the Navi 21 kernel.[^7] Compiler supported it from the start, all it needed was adding of IDs in a few places in the code, and yet AMD didn't bother.
+So you either had to build the whole stack from source with this support patched in, or you had to force it to use Navi 21 kernels.[^7] Compiler supported it from the start, all it needed was adding of IDs in a few places in the code, and yet AMD didn't bother.

 Which brings us to yet another pitfall, there is no intermediate representation, each kernel only supports one GFX ID.
 And that doesn't mean support for one architecture, but one physical GPU die, so just one GPU family can need 3-4 different kernels (like RDNA 2 had Navi 21, 22 and 23).